PiyushKumarPU/Algorithms/Notes/self/Adv_DSA/mod4/Heaps 1 Introdution.md

 ## Connecting the Ropes
     Problem Description:
-        You can connect any two ropes together, there is a cost associated to connect them = sum of length of both ropes that we re connecting.
+        You can connect any two ropes together, there is a cost associated to connect them = sum of length of both ropes that we re-connecting.
         Find min cost to connect all the ropes together.
     Input
         Give an array of length of ropes